ng-Classic/ng-classic/aio/content/guide/migration-undecorated-classes.md

 If you don't want to use that base class as a directive directly, leave the selector blank.
 If you do want it to be usable independently, fill in the metadata as usual.

-Classes that don't use Angular features don't need an Angular decorator.
+Classes that don't use Angular Classicfeatures don't need an Angular Classicdecorator.

 ## I'm a library author.
 Should I add the `@Directive()` decorator to base classes?

-As support for selectorless decorators is introduced in Angular version 9, if you want to support Angular version 8 and earlier, you shouldn't add a selectorless `@Directive()` decorator.
+As support for selectorless decorators is introduced in Angular Classicversion 9, if you want to support Angular Classicversion 8 and earlier, you shouldn't add a selectorless `@Directive()` decorator.
 You can either add `@Directive()` with a selector or move the Angular-specific features to affected subclasses.

 <!-- links -->